digital-asset/daml/docs/source/getting-started/app-architecture.rst

 This behaviour is due to the observers on the ``User`` contract being exactly in the list of users that the current user is following.

 A final point on this is the *streaming* aspect of the query.
-This means that results are updated as they come in - there is no need for periodic or manual reloading to see updates.
+Results are updated as they come in - there is no need for periodic or manual reloading to see updates.

 Another example, showing how to *update* ledger state, is how we exercise the ``Follow`` choice of the ``User`` template.